-As in the automotive industry, repairing or upgrading your computer can cost an unreasonable amount of money by charging too much for parts and labor.
+As in the automotive industry, repairing or upgrading your computer can cost an unreasonable amount of money by charging so much for parts and labor.

-If you know how to repair and upgrade your own computer, you will know which are the best places to buy hardware and, of course, the workforce is free.
+If you know how to repair and upgrade your own computer, you will know where the best places to buy hardware and, of course, the workforce is free.

 Being good with computers and technology can also keep you safe online.
-If you are a computer expert, you are less likely to fall for online scams and phishing schemes that can steal your identity and your savings.
+If you are a new computer expert, you are less likely to fall for online scams and phishing schemes that can steal your identity and your savings /checking’s

 Are you academically intelligent?
-What about the tutoring of elementary, secondary or university students?
+Thought about tutoring of elementary, secondary or university students?

 Depending on your level of experience, hourly rates start at $ 10 per hour, but you may be able to earn up to $ 100 per hour.

-You can search for local ads for tutors or join an online site like Tutor to connect with local students.
+You can search for local ads for tutors or join an online site like Tutor.com to connect with local students.

 Other sites to consider include StudyPool or Chegg that are more oriented to online tutoring.